-Fig. 5 illustrates our solution framework, that takes two sources of urban data as inputs and contains four key analytical stages: (1) trip demands extraction, (2) depots deployment, (3) arrival and service pattern extraction (4) system performance evaluation.
+Fig. 4 illustrates our solution framework, that takes two sources of urban data as inputs and contains four key analytical stages: (1) trip demands extraction, (2) depots deployment, (3) arrival and service pattern extraction (4) system performance evaluation.

-- Stage 1 (Trip demands extraction) This stage aims to extract the passengers' trip demands from the collected taxi GPS data.
+- Stage 1 (Trip demand extraction) This stage aims to extract the passengers' trip demands from the collected taxi GPS data.
 In our datasets, each taxi trajectory consists of a sequence of time-stamped GPS points, where a GPS point is collected every 40 seconds on average.
 A GPS data point includes the time stamp, latitude, longitude, and binary indicator (indicating if a passenger is aboard).
 Moreover, the raw trajectory data are noisy, with spatial errors from the groud-truth locations, due to the accuracy limit of the GPS devices.
 By cleaning the taxi GPS data, we can extract the passenger taxi trips, indicated by four key elements: (1) starting location src, (2) ending location dst, (3) starting time t_s , (4) trip duration Δt .
-As a result, each trip represents a passenger demand. - Stage 2 (Depots deployment) Given the number of depots d and the number of AVs k, this stage aims to identify the depot locations and assign AVs to depots.
+As a result, each trip represents a passenger demand. - Stage 2 (Depot deployment) Given the number of depots d and the number of AVs k, this stage aims to identify the depot locations and assign AVs to depots.
 First, the urban area is divided into d grids with equal sizes.
 Second, the trip demands extracted in stage 1 can be aggregated into each grid based on the source locations.
 Then, for each grid with trip demands, we will deploy a AV depot.
 To reduce the dispatching distance, the depot location is obtained by the average geo-location of all trip source locations inside the grid.
-If the location is not exactly on a road segment, the depot location will be shifted to the nearest road network. - Stage 3 (Arrival/Service pattern extraction) With a particular SCCS design (from stage 2), this stage will examine the arrival and service patterns.
-The trip requests arrive in a sequence of time stamps, i.e., $\{t{s_1}, t{s_2}, ..., t{s_m}\}$.
-We will quantify the arrival pattern of such time sequence.
-Moreover, with all trip durations (as system service times), we will characterize the service pattern. - Stage 4 (System performance estimation) With generative models for arrival and service patterns of the urban trip demands, we can naturally view the taxi service system as a queuing system, with trip demands as the customers and taxis as the servers.
-In Stage 4, by modeling the SCCS as an M/G/k queueing system, we will quantify the average waiting time of passengers and vehicle utilizations.
+If the location is not exactly on a road segment, the depot location will be shifted to the nearest road network.